 The onshore 820/801 partner visa and offshore 309/100 partner visa will allow you to enter Australia as either a temporary visa holder (while you complete a wait period before you can lodge your permanent partner visa application, which is approximately two years after the date of lodgement of your initial application), or directly as a permanent residency visa holder if your relationship satisfies the long-standing relationship requirements.
 You can apply for a partner visa either on the basis of a de-facto relationship, or a spouse marriage relationship.

 If you are firstly granted a temporary partner visa, then this visa will allow you to stay in Australia until your later permanent residency stage application is decided.
-You can also travel overseas and return to Australia on this visa.

 Your visa application must be sponsored by your Australian citizen, permanent resident or eligible New Zealand citizen partner.
 Your partner must be eligible to sponsor your visa, which may be affected by the sponsorship limitation requirements.
 Your sponsor also needs to provide police clearances and character information to demonstrate that he or she satisfies the character requirements for sponsorship, and confirm that he or she will comply with the sponsorship undertakings.